aotimme/gocsv/README.md

 ### sort

 Sort a CSV by multiple columns, with or without type inference.
-The currently supported types are float, int, and string.
+The currently supported types are float, int, date, and string.

 Usage: